Postmasburg: History

 Originally a station of the London Missionary Society called Sibiling, it became a Griqua village with the name Blinkklip.
-It was proclaimed a town on 6 June 1892 and named after the Reverend Dirk Postma (1818-1890), founder of the Reformed Church.
+It was proclaimed a town on 6 June 1892 and named after the Reverend Dirk Postma (1818–1890), founder of the Reformed Churches in South Africa.

 The town achieved municipal status in 1936.

 Army

 The South African Army's Combat Training Centre is located nearby, at Lohatla.

 Sport

 The town is home to Hungry Lions, a soccer team playing in the National First Division.

 Economy

 Postmasburg is home to Kolomela Mine which is owned by Anglo American.
+The Iron Ore mine officially opened in June 2012 provides job opportunities for the local communities.

-The Iron Ore mine officially opened in June 2012 provides job opportunities for the local communities and a green hydrogen plant is estimated to be built by 2029 by Thabiso Dube to form more job opportunities.
+Postmasburg is also home to the Nchwaning, Wessels, Gloria and Mamatwan mines within the Postmasburg Manganese Field.